eikek/sitebag/README.md

 For linux, simply execute the script `bin/start.sh`.
 There is no windows `.bat` version yet.

+You can pass the option `-Dsitebag.create-admin-account=true` to have sitebag create an admin account (you must change the `bin/start.sh` script).
+This is useful when starting with an empty database.
+Sitebag creates an account with username "admin" and password "admin".
+This allows you to skip the next step "Add user account".

 #### 4. Add user account

+This is not needed, if you enable the option `-Dsitebag.create-admin-account=true` in `bin/start.sh`.

 You'll need to setup an account with sitebag.
 The very first account cannot be setup via the web interface.
 Please use the following steps to